lmio/liox/README.rst

 Changelog
 ---------

+* 0.3.0 - change to Jessie base image
 * 0.1.2 - add geany-plugins (for debugger support in geany IDE).
 * 0.1.1 - switch back to sysvinit due to systemd incompleteness (see git log).
   Testable version.